 I enjoy being treated well and being treated wrong.
 Of course I love it when someone’s being sweet and nice to me.
 But for some reason, I also don’t mind if someone treats me badly.
 I guess I just like to inflict pain on myself because I have a very low opinion of myself.

 13. Most importantly, I don’t trust myself and have the confidence.

-It’s frustrating me to think that the only thing that’s getting in the way of my happiness is myself.
-I always think that I don’t look good enough or that I’m smart or funny enough for someone.
-I don’t think that I deserve someone great because I would never amount to their greatness.
+It’s frustrating me to think the only thing that’s impeding my happiness is myself.
+I always think I don’t look good enough or that I’m smart or funny enough for someone.
+I don’t think I deserve someone great because I would never amount to their greatness.

-Truth is I’m a coward.
+Truth is, I’m a coward.
 I’m too scared and weak to let anyone in.
 It makes me feel so racked with guilt to ask someone to be in a relationship with me if I know that I have all these issues.
-I know I have to work through all these before I start to date again.
+I know I have to work through all these before I date again.
 Only then can I start my path to happiness.

 “Love yourself first and everything else falls into line.
 You really have to love yourself to get anything done in this world.”